-- This Section implements Government Code section 66411.7 to provide an owner of property in the Single Family zoning district an additional method to subdivide the parcel for the purpose of housing development. - 2.
+- 1. This Section implements Government Code section 66411.7 to provide an owner of property in a single-family zoning district an additional method to subdivide the parcel for the purpose of housing development. - 2.
 Urban lot split means the subdivision of an existing legal parcel in a single-family zoning district to create no more than two new parcels.